maslanangdev/pdf-extractor/README.md

 **Example step:**
 1. Open your terminal
 2. Go to directory where multiple page pdf saved.
-For example, if your pdf document saved in my-document folder in home, you can type `cd ~/my-document`.
+For example, if your pdf document saved in my-document folder in home, you can type `cd documents`.
 3. `pdf-extractor file-name.pdf`
 4. Now, you can choose one of actions that provided.